Fraud and Corruption Reporting Online (FCROL) Website Accessibility Statement

 We've made the website text as simple as possible to understand.

-Some of our content is technical, and we use technical terms where there is no easier wording, we could use without changing what the text means.
+Some of our content is technical, and we use technical terms when simpler wording would alter the meaning of the text.

 If you have a disability, then AbilityNet has advice to help you make your device easier to use.